Flying-Saga/BB_ReferEarnBot/README.md

 **Admin can edit bot settings directly from the bot or from the web based admin-panel.**
 - Configurable settings:
   - Referral bonus amount
-  - Bot currency
+  - Bot currency (default: INR)
   - Minimum and maximum withdrawal limits
   - Bonus amount and interval
-  - Public and private log channels
+  - Public and private log channels (both are optional)
+  - Wallet type (default: UPI ID)

 - Management settings (only available in the bot panel):
   - Ban/unban users